ppetrid/yawd-elfinder/docs/ref/settings.rst

 with the size unit (e.g. "10M", "500K", "1G")

 .. note::

-   this corresponds to each uploaded file.
+   This corresponds to each uploaded file.
 It is a hard limit.

 .. _setting-checkSubFolders: